 National and State Resources

-CDC has a free APP to help monitor development milestones.
-(Click HERE to find the APP.)
-Talk to your pediatrician about your concerns and for finding support.
+The CDC has a FREE APP to help monitor developmental milestones.
+Click HERE to find this APP.
+Talk to your pediatrician about your concerns and for finding additional support.

 EHDI systems must ensure that families get access to culturally competent information to help parents make informed decisions.
 This also includes providing families access to support groups to help provide emotional support.